 A sensory board is also another option kind of like this one:

-Montessori Toys at Home for a 1 Year Old Baby Gift
+Montessori Toys at Home for a 1st Birthday Gift Idea

 My boys go to a Montessori daycare and I’ve seen first hand just how LITTLE they have to play within the classroom, and how that has stimulated and benefitted their growth and curiosity with creative play.